Wait for Me (2023 film): Synopsis

 Set in Halifax, West Yorkshire, the film tells the story of Alison, an Irish emigrant who has fallen into a life of prostitution and drug taking, but is looking for a way out.
 Her father Ged, who has been forced out of their home in Northern Ireland by paramilitaries (for which the reason is never specified), now lives under the protection of local crime boss Max.
 Ged convinces her to keep working as a sex worker.
 At the brothel where she works, Alison meets Sam, a quiet, troubled photographer who has become indebted to Max and is now working as an odd job man for Max.
 A friendship develops between Sam and Alison.
 When Alison discovers that Max and his henchman Barry are trafficking young women into Yorkshire she decides to escape Halifax.
 Taking Sam with her she goes in search of her daughter Ruby, who is being raised by her sister Karen.
 Finding Karen and Ruby in Cleethorpes, she tries to re-build her relationship with her sister and daughter.
 As Alison struggles with her addiction, Karen is worried that Alison will go back into prostitution.
 Max believes unsure why Alison has disappeared believes that Alison could expose his human trafficking operation.
 He sends Barry, a local thug to go in search of Alison.
 Initially, Barry is unable to track down Alison.
 Under pressure from Max, Ged reveals where Karen is living and Barry goes to Cleethorpes to bring Alison back to Halifax.
 Sam sacrifices himself to save Alison, Karen and Ruby by claiming that Alison has stolen his money and left the seaside resort.
 Barry kidnaps Sam and takes him back to Halifax.
-Alison returns to Halifax to rescue Sam and confronts confronts Max.
+Alison returns to Halifax to rescue Sam and confronts Max.
 In the process both her father Ged and Max are killed.
 In the last scene Alison is in prison and is visited by Karen and Ruby.